-Commonly known as the larval forms of butterflies, caterpillars are a member of the order Lepidoptera.
-Most of these caterpillars are herbivores but some selected species are insectivorous, all of them being voracious feeders.
+Commonly known as the larval forms of butterflies, caterpillars are members of the order Lepidoptera.
+Most of these caterpillars are herbivores, but some selected species are insectivorous, all of them being voracious feeders.
 Anatomically, caterpillars have a tubular segmented body, with three pairs of true legs on the three thoracic segments and up to four pairs of prolegs on the middle segments of the abdomen.
 They also have a single pair of prolegs on the last abdominal segment.
-They have very good vision and breathe through a series of tiny openings along the sides of the thorax and abdomen, known as spiracles.
-Many caterpillars can detect vibrations of wings and other movements around them for defense purposes.
-Like the variety in their appearances, habits, and habitats, there is also a classification which depends on them being poisonous and non-poisonous.

 Venomous Caterpillars